 2-1.
 GENERAL.
 YALE "Global King" electric hoists are lubricated and tested before being shipped from the factory.
-To place a hoist in service, connect to electrical service (Paragraph 2-4) and perform pre-operation tests and checks (Paragraph 2-5).
+To place a hoist in service, install onto beam by adjusting appropriately for the flange width, connect to electrical service and perform pre-operation tests and checks.